Behavior and training

 • Has the dog had any incident — even minor — involving small animals?

 A foster who says “fine with our cats” is useful — but follow up to understand what “fine” means: Were they ever unsupervised?
 Did the foster have management in place?
 How long did coexistence last?
+Did the cat run, and if so, what happened?

 Management infrastructure: non-negotiables